Key References & Legislation

 Does surgery automatically mean higher compensation?

-No. Surgery can be strong severity evidence, but outcomes still depend on capacity evidence, treatment history, and impairment-pathway strategy.
+Surgery does not automatically increase compensation.
+It can be strong severity evidence, but outcomes still depend on capacity evidence, treatment history, and impairment-pathway strategy.

 What usually threatens weekly payments first?

-Capacity decisions that move faster than recovery.
+The first payment risk is usually a work-capacity decision that moves faster than recovery.
 If restrictions are not documented consistently, payment cuts become harder to reverse.

 When should section 66/WPI planning start?

-Early.
-If long-term restrictions remain after surgery, threshold planning should run in parallel with treatment and payment disputes.
+WPI planning should start early if long-term restrictions remain after surgery.
+Threshold planning should run in parallel with treatment and payment disputes.

 What usually goes wrong before a spinal fusion dispute gets traction